LGLTeam/Xposed-Injector/README.md

 # Xposed Injector
-Xposed Injector to mod games externally, by Saygus, and project fixed by Spring Musk.
+Xposed Injector to mod games externally.
+Made by Saygus, and project fixed by Spring Musk.

 Spring Musk requested me to upload his project because he don't have PC